To aspiring and professional pianists who want to practice with less struggle and break through to a new level of performance:

 Since 1985, I’ve helped pianists release tension and open up their playing through a step-by-step approach I developed called the Art of Practicing.
 This approach combines state-of-the-art piano technique with mental and sensory techniques to help you enjoy each moment of practicing and to build ease, communicative power, and confidence for performance.

 You can learn this approach and experience more freedom in making music.
-I invite you to schedule a free consultation.
+I invite you to subscribe to my free e-zine.

 I wish you much joy and success.